Save Long Beach Island, Inc.

 As a result of mis-leading information and lack of public awareness regarding the proposed wind project off LBI, we formed the ‘LBI Coalition for Wind Without Impact’ in February 2021.
+We followed up by forming Save Long Beach Island, Inc. - a not for profit 501(c)3 organization, which allows tax deductible donations.

 We are a non-partisan, mission-driven grassroots coalition comprised of hundreds of concerned LBI homeowners, business owners and visitors.